 recipe notes

-(scroll to the bottom of the post to find printable recipe card with ingredients and detailed instructions)
+Scroll to the bottom of the post to find a printable recipe card with ingredients and detailed instructions.
+Please have a read of the recipe notes before attempting this recipe!

 - Please, please please don’t even think of using baking margarine or spread when making shortbread.
 For the very best flavour and texture, you need proper butter.
 My preference is salted butter.
 Unsalted is ok to use, but I would add a little more salt to the recipe – about 1/2 teaspoon would be enough.